1dv022/jekyll-boilerplate/README.md

 This will start watching for changes in your files and rebuid the site.

-Open up a browser and visit the url [http://localhost:4000](http://localhost:4000) To get the css working you have to make a change in the /src/_config.yml-file - Change url: "http://example.com" to url: "" to get the correct path.
+Open up a browser and visit the url [http://localhost:4000](http://localhost:4000)

-Fire up the IDE of your choise (Visual Studio Code etc.) and open the files in the src-folder and start editing your site.
+Fire up the IDE of your choise (Visual Studio Code etc.) and start editing your site.
 When a file is saved the watch-script will auto generate the site. (including sass-files but not true for _config.yml)

+If you change the _config.yml file, you can rebuild using `npm run update`

 When you are done simply ctrl+c to abort the watch.